 Alije Vokshi: It started at the elementary school here in Emin Duraku, that is when, from elementary school, and it continued.

-Jeta Rexha: Then you continued in middle school, where?
+Jeta Rexha: Then you continued in high school, where?

 Alije Vokshi: I finished middle school in gymnasium.